delegate365/PowerShell/New-DAdministrator.md

 # New-DAdministrator

 ## Synopsis
-Creates a new administrator in Delegate365.
+Creates a new administrator in Delegate365 (and optional assigns the administrator to OU's, domains and to a permission policy).

 ## Description
 New-DAdministrator creates a new administrator in Delegate365.